jakobwiens7/tzm-responsive-block-controls/readme.txt

 It doesn’t support classic themes that use the older editor framework.

 = What happens if I uninstall the plugin? =
-When you uninstall TZM Responsive Block Controls, any responsive adjustments (e.g. hiding blocks, margin/padding) you have applied will no longer work.
+When you uninstall *TZM Responsive Block Controls*, any responsive adjustments (e.g. hiding blocks, margin/padding) you have applied will no longer work.
 However, your content will remain intact, and the blocks will revert to their default styling and behavior across all devices.